Rev John Witherspoon

 Laigh Kirk.
 Until 1738 when Laigh Kirk was erected Paisley's only church had been the Abbey.
 This new church, later called Laigh or Low because of its geographical position, had as one of its early ministers Rev. John Witherspoon.
 He later left Paisley for America and became the only clergyman to sign the Declaration of Independence.

-15 New St, PA1 1EZ, Paisley, United Kingdom where he minister
+15 New St, PA1 1EZ, Paisley, United Kingdom where they minister

 Alexander Wilson 'Father of American Ornithology' 1766-1813 poet, artist, explorer & scientist.
 A pioneer in the scientific study of birds.
 Baptised, Laigh Kirk, 10 July 1766

-Paisley Arts Centre, Paisley, United Kingdom where he worked
+Paisley Arts Centre, Paisley, United Kingdom where they worked

 This plaque commemorates the historical links between the Edinburgh Medical School and North America.
 During the years 1749 to 1799, 117 Americans received medical degrees in Edinburgh.
 They included John Morgan (1735-1789) founder of the Medical School of the college of Philadelphia and those doctors who joined him on the first Faculty William Shippen (1736-1808) Adam Kuhn (1741-1817) Benjamin Rush (1745-1813) Caspar Wistar (1761-1818).
 The Medical School of the college of Philadelphia was the first in North America.
 In Addition, Benjamin Rush and Dr John Witherspoon (1723-1794), Theologian from Edinburgh, were signatories of the American Declaration of Independence.

 In honour of Reverend John Witherspoon 1723 - 1794.
 Signatory, American Declaration of Independence, President College of New Jersey (Princeton), graduate of the University

 Assembly Hall, The Mound, Edinburgh, United Kingdom where they studied